JetBrains/kotlin-web-site/docs/topics/js/js-running-tests.md

 The Kotlin Multiplatform Gradle plugin lets you run tests through a variety of test runners that can be specified via the Gradle configuration.

-When you create a multiplatform project, the Project Wizard automatically adds test dependencies to all the source sets.
-If you created your project without it, you can add the dependencies manually to make test annotations and functionality available for the JavaScript target:
+When you create a multiplatform project, you can add test dependencies to all the source sets to make test annotations and functionality available for the JavaScript target:

 <tabs group="build-script">